 Why We Do What we do – A message from Anne Showers, CEO

 Dave’s mom knew better.
 She started a search for resources to help her son and came across Accessible Academics, a nonprofit agency that is dedicated to helping young adults like her son.
 The Transition Coordinator listened to what Dave wanted to do.
 What were Dave’s hopes and dreams?
 What type of career did he want to have?
 Dave was interested in animation and game design.
 His love for video games gave him an excellent eye for design and he shared some of the drawings and storyboards he was working on.
 With some extra support, Dave enrolled back in college, this time in an animation program.
 Dave was given a Coach who taught him how to organize a calendar, keep track of his assignments, and communicate with his professor should a problem arise.
 To Dave’s surprise, he passed his first semester, then the next, and the next, until he reached his final semester and landed an internship at a start-up company.
 It was much easier for him to get through an interview when he had a portfolio of work to show.
-Dave had also learned self-advocacy skills and was better able to add context to his studies and sound professional, making him a more desirable candidate, even without the eye contact.
+Dave had also learned self-advocacy skills and was better able to add context to his studies and sound professional, making him a more desirable candidate.
 Dave always had this potential.
 Dave was always capable.
 He just needed to learn the skills to do it – and that’s how Accessible Academics can help.
-So, if there is a Dave in your life, please contact us and let’s see what we can do together.
+So, if you relate to Dave or there is a Dave in your life, please contact us and let’s see what we can do together.

 This is a story that we encounter over and over again, and why we are dedicated to our mission of supporting students with disabilities.